dumblob/ULKL/README.md

 The layout design idea is thus:

-> put the nationalized characters at places, where your fingers expect them to be *without pressing any modifiers*
+> Put the nationalized characters at places, where your fingers expect them to be *without pressing any modifiers*.

 Modifiers are keys like `Shift` `Ctrl` `Alt` etc. It means that typing `č` will use the same finger as typing `c`.
 The same holds for `Č` and `C` - even here, only one modifier is needed for both cases - the `Shift`.
 This allows one to very quickly switch between layouts **without the need to learn** anything.
 Exceptions to this rule, where finger overloading would happen, still guarantee a position of the symbol enough logical to be learned in a second.
 The following graphics explains it on the `czed` (ltgt variant) example.